Last Updated: December 13, 2024

 Dissolving an LLC in Maine is a multi-step process that requires careful attention.
 First, refer to your LLC’s operating agreement for any specified dissolution procedures.
 You should follow those guidelines when getting consent for the dissolution from your members.
 After that, you’ll need to file a Certificate of Cancellation with the Secretary of State.
 This document officially notifies the state of your LLC’s termination.

-As part of this process, you’ll also have to ensure that all debts and liabilities of the LLC are settled, and any remaining assets are distributed among the members according to the LLC’s operating agreement or state law.
+As part of this process, you’ll also have to ensure that all debts and liabilities of the LLC are settled and that any remaining assets are distributed among the members according to the LLC’s operating agreement or state law.
 Additionally, it’s vital to address any final tax obligations.
 This includes filing a final tax return and paying any outstanding taxes.
 Properly concluding all business and tax affairs is essential to avoid legal complications or financial liabilities after dissolution.

 For more information about this process, check out our guide to dissolving a Maine LLC.